Dershan219/qbs-final/README.md

 # 1. Run api.py
 $ python3 api.py

-# 2. Keep running api.py and open another Terminal/ Cmd
+# 2. Keep running api.py, open another Terminal/ Cmd and run app.py
 $ python3 app.py

 # Finally, you can see the Dashboard on http://127.0.0.1:8050/